 For the purposes of the new distribution requirement, the Natural Sciences and SEAS are grouped into one Sciences division.

-- Only four-unit FAS courses taken for a letter grade can count for current Gen Ed requirements.
+- Only four-unit FAS courses can count for current Gen Ed requirements.

 Not all courses offered by FAS departments can be used to satisfy current Gen Ed requirements.